MeadeRobert/sap1/hardware/documentation/assembly.md

 ## Bit Shifts and Rotates

-**SHL (0x47)**- Shift Left- shifts the contents of the A register 1 bit to the left and updates flags accordingly (limitation: carry not calculated from operation)
+**SHL (0x47)**- Shift Left- shifts the contents of the A register 1 bit to the left and updates flags accordingly

-**SHR (0x48)**- Shift Right- shifts the contents of the A register 1 bit to the right and updates flags accordingly (limitation: carry not calculated from operation)
+**SHR (0x48)**- Shift Right- shifts the contents of the A register 1 bit to the right and updates flags accordingly

-**ROL (0x49)**- Rotate Left- rotates the contents of the A register 1 bit to the left and updates flags accordingly (limitation: carry not calculated from operation)
+**ROL (0x49)**- Rotate Left- rotates the contents of the A register 1 bit to the left and updates flags accordingly

-**ROR (0x4a)**- Rotate right- rotates the contents of the A register 1 bit to the right and updates flags accordingly (limitation: carry not calculated from operation)
+**ROR (0x4a)**- Rotate right- rotates the contents of the A register 1 bit to the right and updates flags accordingly

-**SAL (0x4b)**- Arithmetic Shift Left- shifts the contents of the A register 1 bit to the left and updates flags accordingly (limitation: carry not calculated from operation)
+**SAL (0x4b)**- Arithmetic Shift Left- shifts the contents of the A register 1 bit to the left and updates flags accordingly

-**SAR (0x4c)**- Arithmetic Shift Right- shifts the contents of the A register 1 bit to the right, preserving the sign bit, and updates flags accordingly (limitation: carry not calculated from operation)
+**SAR (0x4c)**- Arithmetic Shift Right- shifts the contents of the A register 1 bit to the right, preserving the sign bit, and updates flags accordingly

 ## Jump Instructions